 Thank you so much for mentoring our student intern.
-The stipend you receive surely does not reflect the amount of work that you do with this student or our appreciation for your efforts.
+The stipend you receive surely does not reflect

 Please provide the following information and return it as soon as possible.
 Stipend payment is made monthly over the 4 month length of each semester.